dynafa/varroa_mite_detector/README.md

 session = tf.Session(config=config, ...)
 ```

 Additionally, the following code should be added to specify which CUDA device should be used by the program.
 In multi-GPU systems, in order to use a different GPU, the CUDA_VISIBLE_DEVICES variable should be changed to the respective ID of that GPU.
 For using CPU only, the value can be set at -1.
-For multiple GPU training using NVlink, definitely look into Tensorflow virtual GPU devices.
+For multiple GPU training using NVlink, definitely look into  [Tensorflow virtual GPU devices](https://www.tensorflow.org/guide/gpu#using_multiple_gpus)

 ```python
 os.environ["CUDA_DEVICE_ORDER"]="PCI_BUS_ID"